Want to know to save an indoor plant dying? Just stop doing these 15 things that kill your houseplants!

 A Tip: Wait until the topsoil is dry enough to water the plants.
 Poke a finger an inch or two to identify the moisture level.
 Or, use a water meter or moisture meter.

 Also Read: How Not To Kill Plants In Containers

 2. Poor Drainage is affecting your indoor plants

 Poorly drained pot can accumulate water at the bottom, which causes the root rot.
-Placing gravel in the bottom of the container which doesn’t have a drainage hole, may help.
+Placing gravel at the bottom of the container, which doesn’t have a drainage hole, may help.

 A Tip: Before planting, ensure the pots you use have proper drainage holes.
-If you’re using non-draining pots, water accurately with care.
+Suppose you’re using non-draining containers, water accurately with care.

 Also Read: WHY YOUR INDOOR PLANTS ARE DYING

 3. Too much or too little light

 Light exposure is the main reason why indoor plants die.
 Plants that need more light become lanky indoors and die gradually.
 On the other hand, low light houseplants suffer when they are exposed to direct sunlight.
 They turn pale and develop faded scorched spots.